rdzf272/pavment_project_related_data/README.md

 Put the our block code into the YOLOv8 environment's block python file then you can easily use it to construct our RPD-YOLO model by yaml config with our model architecture Figure.

-## The code repository is currently in building, more details is coming   ...
+## The code repository is currently in building, more details are coming   ...